 Commercial roofing has evolved over the years to offer building owners more options than ever.
 Flat and low-sloped roofing comprises most commercial roofing in the country, and the choices can be confusing as they are often similar.
 However a roofing professional can guide you through the process of choosing the best combination of performance, price, and long-term value when assessing commercial roofing products.

 Traditional built-up roofing (BUR) is a commercial roof type that derives its name from the building of a roof on-site using layers of base sheet, interply sheets and cap sheet or other surfacing such as gravel or liquid coating.
 Hot asphalt (bitumen) is the bonding and waterproofing agent between layers.
 BUR is suitable for most flat roofing low slope roofing applications.

 Modifiers such as APP (atactic polypropylene) and SBS (styrene-butadiene-styrene) provide enhanced performance characteristics to traditional asphalt.
 When added to unblown (unoxidized) asphalt, impart either plastic (APP) or rubber (SBS) characteristics coupled with reinforcements, such as polyester (superior elongation abilities) or fiberglass (high tensile strength), they create high-performance roof membranes.
-The result is a BUR system with significantly enhanced performance capabilities for flat and low-sloped roofs.
+The result is a BUR system with significantly enhanced performance capabilities for flat and low-sloped commercial roof types.

 Self-adhered (SA) roofing has made become increasingly popular for commercial flat and low-sloped roofing projects because of its reputation for being cleaner, easier and safer to work with than other low slope roofing systems.
 We offer the CertainTeed Flintlastic® SA.
 This product line is manufactured with premium quality materials, and the roof system specifications have been engineered to provide roofs that offer excellent longevity and performance.